xn-intenton-z2a/xn--intenton-z2a.com/README.md

 # Handy scripts

-Cat the workflow and source files to datestamped files in the export directory.
+Cat the workflow and source files to datestamp the files in the export directory.
 ```shell
 ./export-source.sh
 ```